fugue-project/tutorials/tutorials/applications/index.md

 We'll get started with using Fugue and Pandera for data validation.
 Using Fugue, we can bring Pandas-based libraries into Spark, meaning we don't have to re-implement the same logic twice.
 Moreover, using Fugue allows us to achieve **validation by partition**, an operation missing in the current data validation frameworks.

 ## [Testing Big Data Applications](testing.ipynb)
 Unit testing is a significant pain point in big data applications.
 In this section, we examine what makes it so hard to test and how Fugue simplifies it.
+Through simplified testing, Fugue users often see speedup in the development of big data projects (in addition to lower compute costs).

 ## Using Fugue with Providers